-Memory Restore ×
+Memory Restore -

 Zone:

-Memory Restore
+Memory 👻 Restore

 Close

 Filename:

-C:\projects\memory.hex
+C:\Documents\IAR\memory.hex

-Use this dialog box to load the contents of a file in Intel-extended or Motorola S-record, or msp430-txt format to a specified memory zone.
+Use this dialog box to load the contents of a file in Intel-extended, Motorola S-record, or TI msp430-txt format to a specified memory zone.

 Requirements

 None; this dialog box is always available.

 Zone

-Selects a memory zone, see C-SPY memory zones, page 150.
+Selects a memory zone, see C-SPY memory zones , page 138.

 Filename

-Specify the file to be read; a browse button is available for your convenience.
+Specify the file to be read.
+A browse button is available.

 Restore

 Loads the contents of the specified file to the selected memory zone.